changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-network-deploy-static-pip-arm-portal.md

 <properties
-   pageTitle="リソース マネージャーで Azure ポータルを使用した静的パブリック IP を持つ VM のデプロイ | Microsoft Azure" description="リソース マネージャーで Azure ポータルを使用して、静的パブリック IP を持つ VM をデプロイする方法について説明します" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Deploy a VM with a static public IP using the Azure portal in Resource Manager | Microsoft Azure" description="Learn how to deploy VMs with a static public IP using the zure portal in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"